CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/vscode/use_vscode.md

 !!! warning
     Here are a few things to consider before running a service live in debug mode:

-    1. You need to start not only the [Dependencies (Basic)](#dependencies) task but also the [Core components](#core-components) task will have to be started to ensure files get to your service.
+    1. You need to start both the [Dependencies (Basic)](#dependencies) and the [Core components](#core-components) tasks before starting your service to ensure that it will receive files.
-    2. You can only have **one** Task handler launch target running at the time therefor can only debug one service at the time.
-Task handler communicate with the service via fixed named in the `/tmp` directory which is the reason for that limitation.
+    2. You can only have **one** Task handler instance running at the time therefor can only debug one service at the time.
+Task handler communicate with the service via fixed named pipes in the `/tmp` directory which is the reason for that limitation.
     3. The first time you start a service, you'll have to start task handler and your service twice because the service stop itself after registering in the DB.
     4. You should launch your service from the VSCode window pointing to your services git folder (`~/git/services`) and for it to exist, you should have ran the `setup_script.sh` with the `-s` options.